 How Does an mRNA Vaccine Work?

-Scientists engineered a synthetic mRNA that codes for the spike protein on the coronavirus.
+For COVID-19, scientists engineered a synthetic mRNA that codes for the spike protein on SARS-CoV-2 — the novel coronavirus that causes COVID-19.
 This is the part of the virus that helps it enter human cells.
 The spikes are what you see on illustrations of the SARS-CoV-2 viral particle.

-This synthetic mRNA instructs cells in the human body to make their own viral spike protein.
+The synthetic mRNA in the vaccine instructs cells in the human body to make their own viral spike protein.
 This triggers the immune system to make antibodies to fight the virus.
 Once the immune system knows how to make these antibodies, it can do it again when exposed to the spike protein.

 You can think of an mRNA vaccine as sending instructions into the body on how to fight COVID-19.
 Once the body makes the viral proteins, the immune system learns how to destroy them.
 This gives your body the tools to defend against SARS-CoV-2 if you’re exposed.